kehuum/brooklin-cert/README.md

 ### Setup instructions
 1. Install Python 3.6

     - For macOS, you can download the latest 3.6.x installer from the [Python releases page](https://www.python.org/downloads/mac-osx/).
+It typically installs to the following location on disk:
+        ```shell script
+        /Library/Frameworks/Python.framework/Versions/3.6/bin/python3
+        ```
     - For Linux, you can use yum.
 Here's how you can check if you already have it.
         ```shell script
         yum list installed | grep LNKD-python